smazurski/MLB/README.md

 # MLB Insights

-This project analyzes the relationship between Major League Baseball player salaries and performance.
+This project analyzes the relationship between Major League Baseball salaries and performance.
 The data specifically looks at position player data scraped from sports-reference.com and defines the most correlative features in the dataset.

 ### Baseball Performance Metrics